-Relevant legislation (permitting or impeding the implementation of this principle) Existing Institutional rules and/or practices Leadership development at the University of Copenhagen.
-The University of Copenhagen aims at leadership to be exercised with the same degree of commitment and professionalism as the University's coretasking: research and education.
-As part of these programs leaders are trainedin general HRM.
+Relevant legislation Existing Institutional rules and/or Actions required When/Who (permitting or impeding the implementation of this practices principle)

+Leadership development at the University of Copenhagen.
+The University of Copenhagen aims at leadership to be exercised with the same degree of commitment and professionalism as the University's core tasking: research and education.
+As part of these programs leaders are trained in general HRM.
 UCPH is about to launch a project focusing on specific career development and recruitment for researchers, see draft Action Plan.